The Best Way to Explore Florence for 2 Days: Top Sights and Hidden Gems

 For lunch, visit a local deli such as All’Antico Vinaio, famous for its delicious Tuscan sandwiches.
 These sandwiches are made with fresh, local ingredients and are bursting with flavor.

-Afternoon: Medici family and Museo degli Innocenti
+Afternoon: Oltrarno, Pitti Palace, and Medici family and Museo degli Innocenti

-Museum Medici
+Museum Medici and Pitti Palace

 In the afternoon, delve into the history of the Medici family, one of the most powerful and influential dynasties in Florence.
 Start with a visit to the Museo de’ Medici, located in one of the most extraordinary buildings in the city.
 This museum offers a fascinating insight into the lives and legacy of the Medici family.